Inevitable manifestation of wiggles in the expansion of the late Universe: Conclusion

 \section{Conclusion}

-It is well-known that the comoving angular diameter distance to last scattering, $D_M(z_*)$, is strictly constrained by observations almost model-independently.
+It is well known that the comoving angular diameter distance to the last scattering surface, $D_M(z_*)$, is strictly constrained by observations almost model independently.
 Therefore, in a viable cosmological model, this distance should be the same with the one measured by assuming $\Lambda$CDM, so that consistency with CMB data is ensured at the background level.
-We have shown that, assuming the pre-recombination and present-day universes are well described by $\Lambda$CDM, this is satisfied only if the deviation of any model from $\Lambda$CDM described by the function $\psi(z)=H(z)^{-1}-H(z)_{\Lambda\rm CDM}^{-1}$, which is the deviation from the standard $\Lambda$CDM model's Hubble radius, should be, or well approximated by, an admissible wavelet. \textit{In other words, in a viable alternative cosmological model that leaves the pre-recombination and present-day universes as they are in the standard cosmological model, the modifications cannot be arbitrary but should satisfy (exactly or approximately at a precision level that can be absorbed within the precision of the available observational data) a Hubble radius function whose deviation from the one in the standard cosmological model is a member of the set of admissible wavelets.}
+We have shown mathematically in \cref{sec:statement} that, assuming the prerecombination and present-day universes are well described by $\Lambda$CDM, this is satisfied only if the deviation of any model from $\Lambda$CDM described by the function $\psi(z)=H^{-1}(z)-H_{\Lambda\rm CDM}^{-1}(z)$, which is the deviation from the standard $\Lambda$CDM model's Hubble radius, is an admissible wavelet or is well approximated by an admissible wavelet.
+In other words, in a viable alternative cosmological model that leaves the prerecombination and present-day universes as they are in the standard cosmological model, the modifications cannot be arbitrary but should satisfy (exactly or approximately at a precision level that can be absorbed within the precision of the available observational data) a Hubble radius function whose deviation from the one in the standard cosmological model is a member of the set of admissible wavelets.